jirikadlec2/rushvalley/python/readme.md

 The files will have two tabs; the scripts do not upload the data from the "Unprocessed Data" tab. data\_transfer.py uses functionality from decagon.py to parse the xls files.

 ###Important For Manual Upload###
 Before running manual upload, query most recent upload date for the datalogger.
-The site name is in each filename from the loggers.
-For example, if the filename is "5G0E3559 27Mar15-1046.xls", the site name is "5G0E3559".
-Use the lookup table "01-LookupTable.xlsx" to find the codes for that site, in the Site column of the table (Sheet 1).
+The datalogger name is in each filename from the loggers.
+For example, if the filename is "5G0E3559 27Mar15-1046.xls", the datalogger name is "5G0E3559".
+Use the lookup table "01-LookupTable.xlsx" to find the site codes for that datalogger, in the Site column of the table (Sheet 1).
 Use those codes to execute the following SQL statement in MYSQLWorkbench:
 ```
 SELECT LocalDateTime FROM rush_valley.datavalues AS dv